-Figure 12.
+Figure 6.
 Locations of redds identified in the Madison River between Hebgen Dam and the Quake Lake inlet.
-The size of the diamond is a general representation of redd density (i.e., the larger the diamond the greater the number of redds at that location).
+The blue dots are redds observed in 2022 and the yellow dots are redds observed in 2023.
+The size of the dot is a general representation of redd density (i.e., the larger the dot the greater the number of redds at that location).